danielxtech/danielxtech/README.md

-# 👋 Hi, I'm Daniel Saab
+# 👋 Hola, I'm Daniel Saab

 🎓 I'm a passionate **Software Developer** and a **Information Technology student** at NDU (Lebanon).
 I love building modern websites and solving real-world problems using code.